NVIDIA/earth2studio/docs/userguide/intro/data.md

 The downside of using a dictionary to store coordinates is that manipulating the data tensor and then updating the coordinate array is not a manual process.
-To help make this process less tedious, Earth-2 Inference Studio has several utility functions that make interacting with coordinates easier.
+To help make this process less tedious, Earth2Studio has several utility functions that make interacting with coordinates easier.
-The bulk of these can be found in the [Earth-2 Studio Utilities](earth2studio.utils_api).
+The bulk of these can be found in the [Earth2Studio Utilities](earth2studio.utils_api).

 :::{warning}
 🚧 Under construction, todo: add some example here! 🚧